-- When it prompts to choose an option How do you want to search driver, then go with Search automatically for updated driver software.
+- When it prompts to choose an option How do you want to search driver, then go with Search automatically for updated driver software?

-- If you have a driver available on your PC, then select Browse my computer for driver software, then select the appropriate location, where the driver located on your PC for updating it.
+- If you have a driver available on your PC, then select Browse my computer for driver software, then select the appropriate location, where the driver is located on your PC for updating it.
 (Ensure that PC is connected to the Internet while performing this step)

 If it doesn’t fix the issue, then Right click on the same driver and select “Uninstall” then restart the system and let the system install the driver automatically on Start.
 Check and see if it resolves the issue.
 (Recommended step)